Opalinium/nocturna-docs/privacy.md

 **To make the bot work, we collect:**
 - Discord user IDs, usernames, and server information
 - Message IDs and timestamps for moderation logs
-- Message content for logging and moderation
+- Message content for logging and moderation, subject to per-user privacy controls via `/privacy`
 - Voice channel activity (join/leave times)
 - Invite usage and role assignments
 - Commands you use and buttons you click
-- Game/application activity presence data (game names, session durations, session counts) when the game metrics feature is enabled in your server
+- Game/application activity presence data (game names, session durations, session counts, and related user IDs) when the game metrics feature is enabled in your server
 - Experience points (XP), level progression, and rank card customization data when the levelling feature is enabled in your server
 - Starboard message records (starred message IDs, channel IDs, reaction counts) when starboard is configured in your server
 - Vote history, vote streak data, and vote reminder preferences when you use the `/vote` command or vote on Top.gg